 I wonder how that felt.
-The memory of that scene has proven durable, but it is a record of the scene only; no feeling, no emotion, no interpretation has ever been attached to it.
+The memory of that moment has proven durable, but it is a record of the scene only; no feeling, no emotion, no interpretation has ever been attached to it.
 From what I can tell, I was no more than two or three years old.
 I don’t know the name of the dog, or even the breed, although from the ears it must have been some sort of hound, probably a Basset Hound.
-All I can say for certain as that it ran off, leaving a little child alone alone.
+All I can say for certain is that it ran off, leaving a little child alone, alone.